Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 and return the value of the statistic.
-This interface is extended by [StorelessUnivariateStatistic](../apidocs/org/hipparchus/stat/descriptive/StorelessUnivariateStatistic.html) , which adds `increment()`, `getResult()` and associated methods to support "storageless" implementations that maintain counters, sums or other state information as values are added using the `increment()` method.
+This interface is extended by [StorelessUnivariateStatistic](../apidocs/org/hipparchus/stat/descriptive/StorelessUnivariateStatistic.html) , which adds `increment()`, `getResult()` and associated methods to support streaming implementations that maintain counters, sums or other state information as values are added using the `increment()` method.
+Statistics that implement this interface can be assumed to use bounded storage, regardless of the length of the data stream injested by their `increment()` methods.

 Abstract implementations of the top level interfaces are provided in [AbstractUnivariateStatistic](../apidocs/org/hipparchus/stat/descriptive/AbstractUnivariateStatistic.html)